Jory81/xGlow/README.md

 Future goals:

 The code is amateurish.
 I will probably update certain aspects: IR part is somewhat outdated (due the web interface), add relay support, add pre-compiled binaries (I can't yet succesfully flash the file system with the binaries I made), and I still would like to learn and make use of json, but other than these things I won't likely do much more.
-The code works, it suits my needs for christmass, it can do things other available firwmare can't, but I don't feel like adding all the options that WLED for example.
+The code works, it suits my needs for christmass, it can do things other available firwmare can't, but I don't feel like adding all the options that WLED has for example.
 For other use than christmass lightning I'd highly recommend WLED.

 Thanks to: